 Startups are springing up everywhere in Europe at an increasing rate.
-In the beginning of this year, we took a look at major European countrie s and tried to come up with a list of 5 startups (each country) to look out for in 2014.
-After France, Italy, Spain, UK, Greece, Poland and the Netherlands, we’re now going to present you our selection of 5 German startups to look out for in 2014 – and it’s been hard to narrow this list down to 5.
-All of the listed startups entered the market within the last two years and each of them has something special to add to the web experience in 2014.
+At the beginning of this year, we took a look at major European countrie s and tried to come up with a list of 5 startups for each country to look out for in 2014.
+We started with France, have moved on to Spain, Greece, Italy, Poland, the UK, The Netherlands and now it’s time for Germany.

-2. Twisper: Founded in 2012, Twisper is a Smart Location Diary – or if you prefer the longer version, its a “locations-based bookmarking tool, social network and recommendations app for the sophisticated traveler”.
-Twisper guides you to cafés, bars, restaurants, hotels and shops that you will love, based on your favorites and social network.
+Twisper – Founded in 2012, Twisper is a ‘Smart Location Diary’ – or if you prefer the longer version, its a “locations-based bookmarking tool, social network and recommendations app for the sophisticated traveller”.
+Twisper guides you to cafes, bars, restaurants, hotels and shops that you will love, based on your favourites and social network.
 The Berlin-based startup wants to inspire you to discover unique concepts and exclusive quality, whether in your hometown or across the globe.
 The Twisper team believes that travel should be personal, social and smart.